 MIT Alumni Association

-The MIT Alumni Association, founded by alumni in 1875, provides multiple ways for the Institute's 134,344 former students to stay in touch with one another and maintain their connections to the Institute.
-In partnership with the volunteer alumni board, the Association staff helps alumni organize more than 1,300 events a year, communicate with one another, and raise funds for MIT.
+The MIT Alumni Association, founded in 1875 as the Association of MIT Alumni and Alumnae, provides multiple ways for the Institute’s community of 144,788 alumni to stay in touch with one another and maintain their connections to the Institute.
+In partnership with the Institute and the MIT Alumni Association Board of Directors, the Association works to engage and inspire the global MIT community to make a better world.

 Philanthropy is also an important form of alumni connection.
 In fiscal year 2022, the Annual Fund reported nearly $89.6 million in gifts, contributed by more than 36,000 alumni, students, parents, and friends.